shahmukesh233/javarepowithmergeconflicts/README.md

 # javarepowithmergeconflicts
-This is sample test repo based on java with merge conflicts
+This is first line maindev
+This is second lin main dev